 Asahi Kasei Group Code of Conduct

-The Asahi Kasei Group Code of Conduct serves as a set of standards on compliance that applies to each and every member of the Asahi Kasei Group.
+The Asahi Kasei Group Code of Conduct serves as a set of standards that include matters of compliance and applies to each and every member of the Asahi Kasei Group.
 The code serves as a foundation for the actions of all members of the Asahi Kasei Group to follow during the course of their day-to-day work activities to fulfill our Group Mission in accordance with our Group Values.

 We will continue to review this Code of Conduct based on the expectations of society and changes in circumstances in order to maintain its effectiveness.

 The Asahi Kasei Group Code of Conduct can be downloaded from the link below:

 After the establishment of the Code of Conduct in fiscal 2017, we created booklets containing this Code and distributed them to the executives as well as all domestic employees of our Group.
 We also spread awareness about the Code of Conduct by checking them against the Code at each workplace and establishing an e-learning course for reviewing the Code.

 Moreover, to further improve awareness of the Code of Conduct, we began using specific examples of compliance violations and holding discussions about them at each workplace in Japan, and we also integrated a review of the Code of Conduct into the rank-specific company training curriculum.
 Further, in fiscal 2019, to confirm the degree of awareness with regard to the Code of Conduct, we issued a Compliance Survey to our 29,572 domestic employees (including contract employees, temporary employees, and part-time employees) and received 27,683 responses (a response rate of 93.6%).
 Of these, approximately 80% said that they understood the Code of Conduct, confirming that the Code has firmly taken hold.